AuroraStorm-sw/Knits_knots/README.md

 <summary>View Wireframes</summary>
 <br>

 When brainstorming the website structure, I built basic wireframes for the home page, product page, and product detail, getting an idea of what feeling the website should have.
-A few structures are inspired by Code Institutes Boutique Ado walkthrough, mainly the profile, shopping basket, and checkout page, that I adjusted to fit my website.
+A few structures are inspired by Code Institutes Boutique Ado walkthrough, mainly the profile, shopping basket, and checkout page, which I adjusted to fit my website.

-The other pages I build as I went on, making changes throughout the process to fit the vibe, though focusing on functionality first.
+The other pages I built as I went on, made changes throughout the process to fit the vibe, though focusing on functionality first.

 Home page
 ![Home](https://knitsknots.s3.eu-north-1.amazonaws.com/documentation/readme_images/wireframe-home-page.PNG)